Juliana Spahr: Career

 Both Spahr's critical and scholarly studies, i.e., Everybody’s Autonomy: Connective Reading and Collective Identity (2001), and her poetry have shown Spahr's commitment to fostering a "value of reading" as a communal, democratic, open process.
 Her work therefore "distinguishes itself because she writes poems for which her critical work calls."

 In addition to teaching and writing poetry, Spahr is also an active editor.
-Spahr received the National Poetry Series Award for her first collection of poetry, Response (1996).